Best Time Ever with Neil Patrick Harris: Voices in Your Head

 Voices in Your Head is another pre-taped prank segment.
-Neil, who is joined by a celebrity, will communicate with another celebrity, giving him/her instructions on how to handle three people.
+Harris, who is joined by a celebrity, will communicate with another celebrity, giving him/her instructions on how to handle three people.

 Ticket to Slide

 Ticket to Slide is a live segment.
 The contestants are regular people who don't know that they get to take part in a 60 ft slide, covered in oil and water, to grab keys.
 The contestants with keys unlock suitcases containing fantastic prizes, such as trip to Australia.

 Neil Vs.

-In Neil Vs., Neil takes on another celebrity in a head-to-head physical or mental challenge.
-Past challenges have included trivia competitions and zipline races.
+In Neil Vs., Harris takes on another celebrity in a head-to-head physical or mental challenge.
+Challenges included trivia competitions and zipline races.

 End of the Show Show

-The End of the Show Show is a finale spectacular in which Neil, Nicole, Little NPH, Little Nicole and the guest announcer join a popular performance group for a finale show.
+The End of the Show Show is a finale spectacular in which Harris, Scherzinger, Little NPH, Little Nicole and the guest announcer joined a popular performance group for a finale.